dojo/docs/dojo/_base/Color.rst

 .. js ::

-  define(["dojo/_base/Color"],function(Color){ // AMD allows us to use the color functions under the alias name "Color"
+  define(["dojo/_base/Color"], function(Color){ // AMD allows us to use the color functions under the alias name "Color"

     // Creates an empty color object for later use var emptyColor = new Color();